Tuesday, November 4, 2025

 Have ready 250g cooked chickpeas, well drained.

-Add to food processor big bowl: 1/4 cup of the above tahini and 1/4 cup lemon juice (approx 1 lemon).
+Add to food processor big bowl: 1/4 cup tahini and 1/4 cup lemon juice (approx 1 lemon).
 Process for 10 seconds (they say 30), scrape down the sides, process for another 10 seconds (again they say 30).
 Apparently this helps "whip" or "cream" the tahini.
 Update I'm not entirely sure this step is necessary or does what it claims to do.
-With our food processor, this "whipping" step throws a lot of the ingredients up on to the bottom of the lid, which requires careful scraping.
+With our food processor, this "whipping" step throws a lot of the ingredients up onto the bottom of the lid, which requires careful scraping.
 Might be a waste of time.
-Why not addd the tahini, lemon juice, oil, garlic, cumin, salt, and half of the chickpeas, and then blitz it?
+Why not add the tahini, lemon juice, oil, garlic, cumin, salt, and half of the chickpeas, and then blitz it?
 Maybe I'll try that next time.

 Be careful not to nick the spatula on the food processor's blade.